microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 The optimization settings can be found in the project properties.
 Go to Project Properties -> XC16 -> Optimization Level to change optimization level for the project.

-The table below shows the benchmarking results for hardware and software CRC calculations with default settings (including using data vector {0x38, 0x37, 0x36, 0x35, 0x34, 0x33, 0x32, 0x31}).
+The table below shows the optimization results for hardware and software CRC calculations using data vector {0x38, 0x37, 0x36, 0x35, 0x34, 0x33, 0x32, 0x31} with default settings.

 | Optimization Level | Hardware CRC | Software CRC |
 |---|---|---|